 The Joint Programming/Implementation Groups (JPGs) will be formed according to the joint programming initiatives identified by the RGs.
 Membership will consist of technical staff from the agencies involved with the implementation of the joint programming initiatives.
 The JPGs enable the UN system in Jordan to advance coherence, coordinate work around the delivery of several of the UNSDF 2018-2022 Outputs, and support transparency and accountability.
-In the last quarter of each year, the JPGs will develop detailed annual Joint Workplans and an annual Common Budgetary Framework to be approved by the PMT.
+In the last quarter of each year, the JPGs will develop detailed annual Joint Workplans and an annual Common Budgetary Framework to be approved by the PCT.
 UN Agency specific work plans complement the annual joint work plans of the JPGs.
 The JPGs will be responsible for annual reporting against the planned targets and indicators in the annual workplans and provide inputs to the annual UNSDF 2018-2022 reporting as coordinated by the Office of the UN Resident Coordinator.
 JPGs will be established continuously throughout the implementation of UNSDF 2018-2022 when a new joint initiative is identified by the RGs.
-The performance of the JPGs will be reviewed annually by the PMT and may be discontinued if decided by the PMT in consultation with the RG.
+The performance of the JPGs will be reviewed annually by the PCT and may be discontinued if decided by the PCT in consultation with the RG.

 Broad-based Multi-partner Strategic Platform on Equitable and Inclusive Growth will be established.
 It will serve as a platform to demonstrate how the UN, Delivering As One, contributes more significantly in the realization of equitable and inclusive growth which is a key priority of the country.
 It translates the comparative advantage of the United Nations System into strategic and meaningful contribution towards the achievement of a single most important objective of the Government in the next five years across Jordan’s broad and integrated development, humanitarian, human rights, political and security agenda.
 The Platform will be underpinned by a financing mechanism such as the current Jordan Resilience Fund adopted to the Platform’s specific requirements.
 It will be reporting directly to the JSC to ensure full accountability to the Government and the UNCT.
 The structure, composition and other details of the functioning of the Platform will be discussed further between the Government and the UNCT.

 The Monitoring and Evaluation Group (M&E Group) is comprised of M&E specialists from all UN agencies.
-The M&E Group is responsible for promoting a results culture within the UN System and in assisting the Results Groups, PMT, and JPGs to apply Results Based Management (RMB) tools and principles in their annual planning, monitoring and reporting.
+The M&E Group is responsible for promoting a results culture within the UN System and in assisting the Results Groups, PCT, and JPGs to apply Results Based Management (RMB) tools and principles in their annual planning, monitoring and reporting.
 The M&E Group also provides inputs into the Joint Annual One UN Country Report, adoption of monitoring tools, development and implementation of the UNSDF M&E plan.

 The Operations Management Team (OMT) is an inter-agency team comprising operations specialists from all UN agencies.
 The OMT is responsible for development, implementation and monitoring of the Business Operations Strategy (BOS) and for liaison with the UNCT on operational issues requiring high level decision making and policy guidance.
 The OMT is chaired by a head of agency giving delegated responsibility for ongoing coordination of the OMT to a senior operation professional.
 The BOS and its annual work plans are supported by interagency common service/OMT groups and through cost share contributions from UN agencies made to the common services budget of the OMT.